Today, many consumers choose to pay with a credit or debit card instead of carrying cash.

 It's a way for merchants to require customers to pay for their own convenience, rather than take on those expenses themselves.

-EMS' surcharge program, as we highlighted above, allows a merchant to substantially reduce their monthly credit card processing fees, because those fees become the customer's responsibility.
+EMS' surcharge program, as we highlighted above, allows a merchant to substantially reduce their monthly credit card processing fees because those fees become the customer's responsibility.

-EMS will provide this signage and register merchants with card brands when they choose to implement a surcharge program.
+EMS will provide this signage and register merchants with card brands when they implement a surcharge program.
 We'll also provide a terminal or POS system equipped to process surcharged transactions simply and securely.